Annapurna Circuit Trek Without A Guide

 - All other personals: NPR 2,000, about $20 for an individual trekker.

 Where to get the Annapurna Circuit Trek permits?

-Kathmandu: If you are in Kathmandu then you can get the permits from Nepal Tourism Board Office on Pradarshani Marg, Kathmandu.
+Kathmandu: If you are in Kathmandu, you can get the Nepal Tourism Board Office permits on Pradarshani Marg, Kathmandu.

 Pokhara: In Pokhara, you can purchase them from Nepal Tourism Board Service Center in Damside or the ACAP entry permit counter in Besisahar, Lamjung.
 Furthermore, you can also get the TIMS card from the TAAN Lakeside office in Santi Patan, Pokhara.

 Required Documents to apply for the permits

 - 4x Passport size Photographs

 - Entry and exit point in this Trek